History of Saint Helena: 1981 to present

 The British Nationality Act 1981 reclassified St Helena and the other crown colonies as British Dependent Territories.
 The islanders lost their status as 'Citizens of the United Kingdom and Colonies' (as defined in the British Nationality Act 1948) and were stripped of their right of abode in Britain.
 For the next 20 years, many could find only low-paid work with the island government and the only available employment overseas for the islanders was restricted to the Falkland Islands and Ascension Island, a period during which the island was often referred to as the "South Atlantic Alcatraz".

 The RMS St Helena was requisitioned in 1982 by the Ministry of Defence to help in support of the Falklands Conflict, and sailed south with the entire crew volunteering for duty.
 The ship was involved in supporting minesweeper operations but the volunteers were refused South Atlantic Medals.
-Prince Andrew began his relationship with St Helena in 1984 with a visit to the island as a member of the armed forces.
+The then Prince Andrew (later Andrew Mountbatten-Windsor) began his relationship with St Helena in 1984 with a visit to the island as a member of the armed forces.

 The 1987 census showed that the island population stood at 5,644.
 The Development & Economic Planning Department, which still operates, was formed in 1988 to contribute to raising the living standards of the people of St Helena by planning and managing sustainable economic development through education, participation and planning, improving decision making by providing statistical information and by improving the safety and operation of the wharf and harbour operations.
 After decades of planning, the realisation of the three-tier school system began in 1988 under the aegis of the Head of Education, Basil George, when the Prince Andrew School was opened for all pupils of 12 onwards.
 Middle schools would take the 8- to 12-year-old children and the First schools from 5-year-olds.

-Prince Andrew launched the replacement RMS St Helena in 1989 at Aberdeen.
+The then Prince Andrew launched the replacement RMS St Helena in 1989 at Aberdeen.
 The vessel was specially built for the Cardiff–Cape Town route, and featured a mixed cargo/passenger layout.
 At the same time, a shuttle service between St Helena and Ascension was planned, for the many Saint Helenians working there and on the Falklands.
 In 1995 the decision was made to base the ship from Cape Town and limit the number of trips to the UK to just four a year.